COMSOC-Community/comsoc-website/docs/index.md

 additional constraints) and that agents have preferences over who else is part of their group.

 <span class="topics-header lettrine">Opinion<br>Aggregation</span>
-Lastly, COMSOC researchers also look into how to aggregate, or merge, conflicting opinions about the truth value of given propositions when only certain combination of propositions are acceptable.
+Lastly, computational social choice scientists also look into how to aggregate, or merge, conflicting opinions about the truth value of given propositions when only certain combination of propositions are acceptable.
 This can be seen as aggregation problems over logical formulas, given the constraint that the